VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: VizCopilot: Prototype Design

-Based on these design requirements, we developed VizCopilot, a functional prototype that extends the M365 Copilot interface with a context visualization panel.
-VizCopilot is not intended as a mature consumer product; rather, it serves as a design probe that operationalizes the design requirements to evaluate their effectiveness and to surface opportunities for future design.
+Based on these design requirements, we developed our research prototype: VizCopilot, an interactive prototype that extends the typical chat interface with a context visualization panel.
+VizCopilot is not intended as a mature system; rather, it serves as a design probe that operationalizes the design requirements to examine the viability of giving users control over context engineering through data visualization and to surface opportunities for future design.
 In this section, we present the interface and data pipeline design and explain how they address the design requirements.